Jianacoud/Jianacoud/README.md

-- 👋 Hi, I’m Jiana khoury a new fashion designer
+- 👋 Hi, I’m Jiana khoury a new fashion designer,I studied at shenkar and will continue my studies in italy specifically in milan🇮🇹
---->